Manifesto

 In Portugal

-Before the SAFALIN Portugal 2024 intervention by Fondation Gasol, 75% of the child population met the recommendation of 60 minutes of moderate or vigorous physical activity per day.
-After the intervention, this figure increased to approximately 92%.
+In 2024, before the implementation of the SAFALIN Portugal program by the Gasol Foundation, 75% of children met the recommendation of 60 minutes of daily moderate to vigorous physical activity.
+After the intervention, this figure rose to approximately 92%.

-Before the SAFALÍN Portugal 2024 intervention, half of the participants had a low adherence to the Mediterranean diet.
-After the intervention, nearly half of them improved their eating habits, moving to an intermediate or high adherence level.
+Before the program, half of the participants showed low adherence to the Mediterranean diet.
+Following the intervention, nearly half improved their eating habits, reaching medium or high adherence levels.

 In Italy